VUEngine/vuengine.github.io/documentation/tutorial/pong-paddles.md

 }
 ```

 Notice that the method returns either `true` or `false`.
-If a `handlePropagatedMessage` returns `true`, the propagation of the message is halted, preventing other [Actors](/documentation/api/class-actor/) reacting to it.
+If a `handlePropagatedMessage` returns `true`, the propagation of the message is halted, preventing other [Actors](/documentation/api/class-actor/) from reacting to it.
 Since only one of the paddles must be controlled by the player, the method halts the propagation of the `kMessageKeypadHoldDown` message, but allows other messages to continue to be propagated by returning `true`.

 If everything went right, once the game is built and run, both paddles will move when the user presses UP or DOWN in the left directional pad.